-April 4, Day 5: King Ranch to McAllen.
+April 3, Day 5: King Ranch to McAllen.
 The better part of the day will be on the Norias Division of the spectacular King Ranch.
 Here, in the undisturbed mesquite savannas and small oak mottes, we will get our first taste of South Texas birding.
-Possibilities include White-tailed and Harris's hawks, Crested Caracara, the gemlike Buff-bellied Hummingbird, Golden-fronted and Ladder-backed woodpeckers, Couch's Kingbird, Vermilion Flycatcher, Green Jay, Long-billed Thrasher, Olive Sparrow, and Hooded Oriole.
+Possibilities include White-tailed and Harris's hawks, Crested Caracara, the gem-like Buff-bellied Hummingbird, Golden-fronted and Ladder-backed woodpeckers, Couch's Kingbird, Vermilion Flycatcher, Green Jay, Long-billed Thrasher, Olive Sparrow, and Hooded Oriole.
 In addition, the very local Northern Beardless-Tyrannulet and the declining Audubon's Oriole might also be encountered.
 Our real targets here, however, will be the Ferruginous Pygmy-Owl and the Tropical Parula - two species rarely seen in the United States outside the boundaries of this ranch.
 While both are elusive and somewhat scarce (and certainly not guaranteed), we will devote considerable time and effort to locating these King Ranch specialties.
-Depending on our arrival time in McAllen, we may spend the early evening searching for Red-crowned Parrots and Green Parakeets as they noisily descend to their nighttime roosts
+It should be noted that the recent listing by US Fish & Wildlife of Ferruginous Pygmy-Owl as an endangered species has ended the use of playback or even whistling to attract the owl, thus making it much more difficult to see.
+Depending on our arrival time in McAllen, we may spend the early evening searching for Red-crowned Amazons and Green Parakeets as they noisily descend to their nighttime roosts.